ORGONAUT

 • type (optional)

-• purpose (optional)
+• purpose in Advanced (optional)

-• valid from / valid to dates
+• valid from / valid to dates in Advanced

 You can create team types inline from the team form using search-or-create behavior.